Guo Zhenqian

 Guo Zhenqian (郭振乾; February 1933 – 13 August 2019) was a Chinese politician and banker.
-He served as Governor of Hubei Province from 1985 to 1990, Vice Governor of the People's Bank of China from 1990 to 1993, and Auditor-General of the National Audit Office from 1994 to 1998.
+He served as Governor of Hubei from 1985 to 1990, Vice Governor of the People's Bank of China from 1990 to 1993, and Auditor-General of the National Audit Office from 1994 to 1998.

 Early life and education

 Guo was born in February 1933 in Luoning County, Henan, Republic of China.
 He participated in the Communist Revolution from July 1947 and joined the Chinese Communist Party in April 1949.
 In July 1951, he entered Renmin University of China to study commerce and graduated in August 1954.

 Career in Hubei

 After university, Guo worked at the Department of Commerce of Hubei Province.
 Starting in December 1957, he worked at Wuhan School of Commerce, and later served as vice principal.
 He was persecuted during the early phase of the Cultural Revolution.

 In October 1972, Guo began working at the Office of Finance and Commerce of Hubei.
 In October 1980, he was appointed President of the Hubei Branch of China Construction Bank.
 In April 1983, he was appointed Vice Governor of Hubei and Director of the Provincial Economics Committee.
 He was promoted to Deputy Party Secretary and Acting Governor of Hubei in December 1985 and Governor in May 1986.

 During his tenure in Hubei, Guo focused on the economic growth of the province.
 To pressure provincial enterprises to cut their losses, he published a list of loss-making businesses in a newspaper, and coordinated banks and government financial departments to help them reduce their losses or turn a profit.
 However, he disagreed with Guan Guangfu, the Party Secretary of Hubei, over the ambitious "Rising Abruptly" strategy, which aimed to dramatically increase the province's economic output.
 As a result, Guo ended his term prematurely and left the province, as later did his successor, Guo Shuyan.